UCNot/churi/doc/schema.md

 ## Data Schema

-Data schema describes JavaScript data type.
-Schema used to generate _serializer_ and _deserializer_ for target data type. _Serializer_ is a function that converts data value to `application/uri-charge` message, while `deserializer` parses `application/uri-charge` message and reconstructs the original data value.
+Data schema describes particular JavaScript data type.
+The schema is used to generate _serializer_ and _deserializer_.
+_Serializer_ is a function that converts data value to `application/uri-charge` message, while _deserializer_ parses `application/uri-charge` message and reconstructs the original data value.
+_Deserializer_ can also _validate_ the incoming data.

 ## Supported Data Types